PatrickScholar/PatrickScholar/README.md

-Are you a  computer vision systems ethusaist or
+Are passsionate about computer vision systems or  automation in the building construction industry?
-Your interested automation in Building Construction Industry?
+Are your eager to incorporate computer vision technology in your industrial processes?
 Drop me an email: ssegawapatrick994@gmail.com